LexBorisoff/web-cli/README.md

 $ npm i -g @lexjs/web
 ```

-After the successful installation, you will get access to the `web` command which is ready to use without any initial configuration.
+After installing, the `web` command becomes globally available and is ready to use without any initial configuration.

 ## Basic Usage <a name="usage"></a>

-Type a search query in your terminal using the `web` command followed by your actual query:
+Type a search query in your terminal using the `web` command:

 ```
 $ web my search query from a terminal
 ```

-The above will perform a search query *"my search query from a terminal"* using the default browser of your OS and the default search engine - Google, which is hard-coded in the application.
+The above will perform a search query *"my search query from a terminal"* using the default browser of your OS and Google as the default search engine.
 You can change these defaults, as well as add new browsers and engines in the application's config files (see [*Browsers Configuration*](#browsers-config) and [*Engines Configuration*](#engines-config) for details).

 ## Query Options <a name="query-options"></a>

-You can use the following options to control how the search query is handled:
+You can use the following options to control how the search query is performed:

 | Option | Alias | Description | Requires a Value | Requires Config |
 |--|--|--|--|--|